Majorana zero mode-soliton duality and in-gap and BIC bound states in modified Toda model coupled to fermion: Numerical simulations

+So, as emphasized above, the properties of the numerical kinks and their hosted spinor bound state components, shown in the Figs. 17-21 and described above, resemble to the ones of the analytical solutions obtained in sec.
+4; and so, allow us to argue, at least qualitatively, that the numerical solutions will satisfy the formula of the Atiyah-Patodi-Singer-type for the charge densities as presented in (\ref{jj00}).
+Actually, its exact validity has been examined in (\ref{equivch1})-(\ref{equivch2}) for the analytical solutions, and it deserves further numerical computations for other set of values in the parameter space.

-In the Figs.15-18 we present our numerical results.
-In the Fig.15 it is shown the numerical plot $E$ vs $\theta_0$ for the interval $[-\pi, \pi]$.
+In the Fig. 22 it is shown the numerical plot $E$ vs $\theta_0$ for the interval $[-\pi, \pi]$.
 In this case the initial trial kink and bound state functions have been defined for the analytical solutions (\ref{kink1}) and (\ref{spinors12}) for $\kappa = 1, M=1, \beta=1, \theta_1 = 1.548, \theta_2 = 1.552, A_3 = 10^5, z=4.0, \rho_1 = 0.5, \rho_2 = 2.19$.
 So, it is numerically simulated the behavior of $E$ as the angle $\theta_0$ varies.
 For a given $\theta_0$ one gets the two energies $\pm E$ corresponding to the conjugation symmetry and to the positive and negative parities.
-Notice that the plots in the Figs.15 approximately approach the values $E = \pm 0.33, \pm 0.83$, within numerical accuracy.
+Notice that the plots in the Figs. 22 approximately approach the values $E = \pm 0.33, \pm 0.83$, within numerical accuracy.
 In fact, these values correspond to the angle $\theta_0 = \pi/3$ and $\kappa/M=1$ of the analytical results presented in the Figs.4 and 5.
-In addition, the both Figs.15 show qualitatively that the eigenvalue $E$ as a function of $\theta_0$ is an even function, i.e. $E(-\theta_0) = E(\theta_0)$.
+In addition, the both Figs.22 show qualitatively that the eigenvalue $E$ as a function of $\theta_0$ is an even function, i.e. $E(-\theta_0) = E(\theta_0)$.
 Notice that the analytical result for $E$ (\ref{esp2}) exhibits this symmetry.

-Moreover, the two plots in the right column of Fig.15 show that the spectra belongs entirely to the in-gap states, i.e. $|\frac{E}{M}| <1$.
-Remarkably, the left column of Fig. 15 exhibits the appearance of the bound states in the continuum (BIC) such that $|\frac{E}{M}| >1$ for certain continuous regions of the parameter; i.e. $\frac{\pi}{3}<\theta_0 < \frac{2\pi}{3}$ and $-\frac{2\pi}{3} < \theta_0 < -\frac{\pi}{3}$.
+Moreover, the two plots in the right column of Fig.22 show that the spectra belongs entirely to the in-gap states, i.e. $|\frac{E}{M}| <1$.
+Remarkably, the left column of Fig. 22 exhibits the appearance of the bound states in the continuum (BIC) such that $|\frac{E}{M}| >1$ for certain continuous regions of the parameter; i.e. $\frac{\pi}{3}<\theta_0 < \frac{2\pi}{3}$ and $-\frac{2\pi}{3} < \theta_0 < -\frac{\pi}{3}$.